 The IDERD Campaign also provides a unique platform for the University to recognize and profile the excellent work that students, staff and faculty are undertaking to advance anti-racism while contributing to the University’s commitment to create diverse, equitable and inclusive teaching, learning and working environments.

 What are the benefits of an IDERD award?

 In recognition of their efforts, successful recipients will each receive the IDERD certificate of recognition and a prize from the University of Toronto.
 In addition, recipients will also see their efforts showcased on various communication channels in support of the Campaign.

 Who/What can be nominated for an IDERD award?

 - Nominations are welcome for individuals, projects, programs, and activities.

-- Initiatives can vary from direct work on race, racism and anti-racism, to indirect work where race, racism and anti-racism is specifically addressed as part of a broader focus on creating open spaces to foster inclusivity and cultural diversity.
+- Initiatives can vary from direct work on race, racism and anti-racism, to indirect work where race, racism and anti-racism is specifically addressed as part of a broader focus on creating open spaces to foster racial equity, inclusivity and cultural diversity.